Feature Extraction for Novelty Detection in Network Traffic: Representing Network Traffic

-When using ML procedures for novelty detection, we have to ensure that all of the above representations result in feature-vectors of the same dimension for any given device being monitored.
+When applying different machine learning models for novelty detection, we must ensure that all of the above representations result in feature vectors of the same dimension for any given device being monitored.
 This is automatically the case for STATS, but not for the other representations, in light of variations in flow durations and lengths (number of packets) for a given device.
 To ensure that each sample has the same dimension, we select a fixed time duration for all flows corresponding to the 90th percentile of all flow lengths or durations for a device.
 We use this duration so as to capture the typical behavior of most device instances of a particular type.
 Any definition of typicality may be appropriate here, depending on the desired compactness and complexity of the corresponding representation.
 Using the 90th percentile of all flow durations results in a comparable number of dimensions (typically 10--30) for most of the devices that we consider in this study.
-Details on achieving fixed feature dimensions are given in Section \ref{sec:experimentalsetup} on experimental setup.